ulisesbocchio/react-redux-boilerout/README.md

 mapped by `slice`.
 Arguments `actions`, `inject`, `mapSliceStateToProps` and `mapStoreDispatchToProps` are optional.

 ##### Arguments:
-* slice: **slice name** the target component will map props from.
+* slice: **slice name** that the target component will map props from.
+Or the actual slice Reducer as exported with `sliceReducer`
-* actions: an object generated with `generateActionDispatchers` of which its actions will be injected as props
+* actions: an object generated with `generateActionDispatchers` or `actionDispatchers` of which its actions will be injected as props
 * inject: any arbitrary object of which its attributes will be injected as props
 * mapSliceStateToProps: function(slice, props): analog to `redux`'s `mapStateToProps` but that will receive only the slice mapped by the provided `sliceReducer`.
 If this function is not provided, the entire slice is mapped to props.